ryancollier/ryancollier.co-v2/work/finance.md

       </div>
     </div>

-These early sketches helped me discover constraints around the data as well as the business need to make app configuration self-service for our customers.
+These early sketches helped me identify constraints around the data as well as the business need to make app configuration self-service for our customers.
 Because the product was so data-rich, I also spent a good deal of time exploring financial data in Excel.
 There’s nothing quite like using real-data to examine and find the edges of an information design.
 Those explorations helped me arrive at many of the information visualizations that ended up in the apps.

 <div class="artifact-wrapper">
   <div class="image-full">